Defects at Play: Shaping the Photophysics and Photochemistry of Ice

 \subsection{Ground state geometry optimizations}

-We considered 100 proton-disordered defect-free (DF) configurations of ice Ih represented by $(2\times2\times2)$ supercells (128 molecules), generated by the GenIce2 software version 2.2.7.6. \cite{genice_r1,genice_r2} The density of the samples was set to $0.94$ $g/cm^3$ in order to match that of ice Ih at the temperature of experiments performed at 77-88 K. \cite{quickenden1985uv,matich1993oxygen} Different random seed values were used to ensure the generation of different hydrogen ordering in the various configurations and the total dipole moment of the cell was set to zero.
+We considered 100 proton-disordered defect-free (DF) configurations of ice Ih represented by $(2\times2\times2)$ supercells (128 molecules), generated by the GenIce2 software version 2.2.7.6 \cite{genice_r1,genice_r2}.
+The density of the samples was set to $0.94$ $g/cm^3$ in order to match that of ice Ih at the temperature of experiments performed at 77-88 K \cite{quickenden1985uv,matich1993oxygen}.
+Different random seed values were used to ensure the generation of different hydrogen ordering in the various configurations and the total dipole moment of the cell was set to zero.
 The 100 vacancy defect (VD) configurations and the 40 ionic defect (ID) configurations were obtained by randomly removing one water molecule and one proton, respectively, from the DF supercells.
 The 40 configurations combining vacancy and ionic defects were obtained by randomly removing an additional proton from the supercells with a vacancy defect.
+As the ID and combined vacancy–ionic defect models carry a total charge of –1, a uniform compensating jellium background was automatically introduced to ensure electrostatic convergence under periodic boundary conditions, as implemented in the Quantum ESPRESSO package.
 Finally, the initial Bjerrum defect (BD) configuration was obtained by optimizing a DF structure in the excited state.

-The geometries of the DF, VD, and ID models were optimized in their GS by using density functional theory (DFT) with the Perdew, Burke, and Ernzerhof (PBE) \cite{PBE} exchange-correlation functional, followed by a refinement with the dielectric-dependent hybrid (DDH) functional\cite{DDH_r1,DDH_r2} (exact exchange fraction of 0.58), using the Quantum ESPRESSO package. \cite{QE_r1,QE_r2} The quasi-Newton Broyden-Fletcher-Goldfarb-Shanno (BFGS) algorithm \cite{Broyden1970,Fletcher1970,Goldfarb1970,Shanno1970} was used for the geometry optimizations.
+The geometries of the DF, VD, and ID models were optimized in their GS by using density functional theory (DFT) with the Perdew, Burke, and Ernzerhof (PBE) \cite{PBE} exchange-correlation functional, followed by a refinement with the dielectric-dependent hybrid (DDH) functional \cite{DDH_r1,DDH_r2} (exact exchange fraction of 0.58), using the Quantum ESPRESSO package \cite{QE_r1,QE_r2}.
+The quasi-Newton Broyden-Fletcher-Goldfarb-Shanno (BFGS) algorithm \cite{Broyden1970,Fletcher1970,Goldfarb1970,Shanno1970} was used for the geometry optimizations.
 The geometry optimizations were carried out until forces were below $3.9\times10^{-4}$ Ry/Bohr.
-The kinetic energy cutoff for wavefunctions was set to 70 Ry and we used the optimized norm-conserving Vanderbilt (ONCV) pseudopotentials.\cite{ONCV}.
+The kinetic energy cutoff for wavefunctions was set to 70 Ry and we used the optimized norm-conserving Vanderbilt (ONCV) pseudopotentials \cite{ONCV}.
 The Brillouin zone of the supercells was sampled at the $\Gamma$ point.